ibm-cloud-docs/apps/ts_apps.md

 You don't have the appropriate level of authority to perform the actions.
 {: tsCauses}

-To obtain the appropriate authority level, use one of the following methods:
+To obtain the appropriate authority level, use one of the following methods.
 {: tsResolve}

 * Select another organization and space for which you have the developer role.
 * Ask the org manager to change your role to developer or to create a space and then assign you a developer role.
 See [Managing organizations and spaces](/docs/admin/orgs_spaces.html) for details.

 ## Can't access {{site.data.keyword.Bluemix_notm}} services because of authorization errors
 {: #ts_vcap}